muaz-khan/WebRTC-Experiment/Pluginfree-Screen-Sharing/README.md

 	}
 ```

-Personally I don’t know why they deny non-SSL requests.
-Maybe they’re using iframes in sandbox mode or something else that runs only on HTTPS.

-Browsers who don't understand {chromeMediaSource: 'screen'} constraint will simply get video like chrome stable or Firefox.
+Browsers that don't understand `{chromeMediaSource: 'screen'}` constraint will simply get video like chrome stable or Firefox.

 =